joetjo/jopLauncher/README.md

 - allow to map a custom name for an exe or to use the parent folder name instead of the executable name.

 # To be done
+- update last played on stating game ( with current total duration )
 - better window placement at startup
 - add launcher button + a way to select a different launcher that running executation + a way to disable the running mode if not supported.